 Article 6 of the EU Council Directive of 14 May 1991 on the legal protection of computer programs, 1991 O.J.
-(L 122) 42, permits reproduction of portions computer programs "where of reproduction of the code and translation of its form . . . are indispensable to obtain the information necessary to achieve the interoperability of an independently created computer program with other programs."
-The provides "[a]nv directive that contractual provisions contrary to Article 6 shall be null and void."
+(L 122) 42, permits reproduction of portions of computer programs reproduction of the code and translation of its form . . . are indispensable to obtain the information necessary to achieve the interoperability of an independently created computer program with other programs."
+The directive provides that "[a]nv contractual provisions contrary Article 6 shall be null and void."
 Id. art.
 9(1).